jonpovey/flashtool/README.txt

 skipping, but failing the operation if it would overrun into some other area you have assigned.

-No makefile is included at the moment, sorry.

 Run "flashtool" with no arguments for usage instructions.